ektrah/nsec/docs/api/nsec.cryptography.randomgenerator.md

 Returns a random integer that is within a specified range.

     public uint GenerateUInt32(
-        uint minValue,
+        uint lowerInclusive,
-        uint maxValue)
+        uint upperExclusive)

 #### Parameters

-minValue
+lowerInclusive
 : The inclusive lower bound of the random number to be generated.

-maxValue
+upperExclusive
-: The exclusive upper bound of the random number to be generated. `maxValue`
+: The exclusive upper bound of the random number to be generated. `upperExclusive`
-    must be greater than or equal to `minValue`.
+    must be greater than or equal to `lowerInclusive`.

 #### Return Value

-A 32-bit unsigned integer greater than or equal to `minValue` and less than `maxValue`.
-However, if `minValue` equals `maxValue`, `minValue` is returned.
+A 32-bit unsigned integer greater than or equal to `lowerInclusive` and less than `upperExclusive`.
+However, if `lowerInclusive` equals `upperExclusive`, `lowerInclusive` is returned.

 #### Exceptions

 ArgumentException
-: `minValue` is greater than `maxValue`.
+: `lowerInclusive` is greater than `upperExclusive`.

 ## Thread Safety